sdziallas/comp55/docs/labs/5-Interact.md

 different computer events out there, which each program can decide how to handle.
 Some examples of computer events are the mouse moving or a keyboard key being pressed.
-When users move the mouse or press a key on the keyboard, Java can be setup to immediately notify any active program about that event.
+When users move the mouse or press a key on the keyboard, Java can be setup to immediately notify any subscribed object about that event.

 You can find the starter files for this project by going to the starter